 The 1930s also saw the creation of the hoodie.
 However, at that time, Champion called them “side-line sweatshirts” and marketed to outdoor workers or players to wear in-between game time.
-It’s popularity was yet to come.
+Its popularity was yet to come.

 1940s-1960s, Expanding the Audience

 In the 40s, Champion supplied athletic apparel and T-shirts to US troops.
 After World War II, the Army adopted these clothes to train its recruits.
-The sweatshirts spread to the large scale outside university campuses and training grounds.
+The sweatshirts spread to a large scale outside university campuses and training grounds.
 By the 50s, they had become an important wardrobe staple.

 At this time, Champion introduced new physical education uniform to address low fitness levels among children.
 The gym suits were of such a good quality to become the first certified by the American Institute of Laundering.
 In 1968, the company launched a special PE collection for women: Lady Champion.